Jennie Woltz represents and counsels employers in various aspects of labor and employment law, including:

 - Recipient, Empire State Counsel Award - New York State Bar Association, 2008-2010

 - Recipient, Neil Kaplan Award - Vis East International Commercial Arbitration Competition, 2006

-- Recipient, Parchomovsky-Siegelman Student Graduation Prize – Fordham University, 2007
+- Recipient, Parchomovsky-Siegelman Student Graduation Prize – Fordham University School of Law, 2007